-Commonly Used Biofertilizers
+Commonly Used Biofertilizers in Modern Agriculture

-Biofertilizers are being recognized as a kind of silent revolution in agriculture.
+Biofertilizersare being recognized as a kind of silent revolution in agriculture.
 Instead of depending on costly chemical fertilizers that weaken the soil over time, farmers are discovering that biofertilizers offer a healthier, more affordable path.
 They not only cut down expenses but also bring life back to the soil, making farming more sustainable for the future.

 The list below highlights some of the most widely adopted biofertilizers.
 In addition, ongoing research and farmer innovations continue to expand the range of options available.